Back to Top

 HEA Activity

-Re-enrolment of graduates in higher education was analysed using a dataset on enrolments provided by the HEA, which includes a record for each academic year that an individual is enrolled.
-Since the academic year spans two calendar years, for the purposes of our outcomes analysis a graduate was considered to be 'Active' in both of the calendar years covered by an academic year, e.g. an individual enrolled in 2013/2014 was categorised as being in education in both 2013 and 2014.
+Re-enrolment of graduates in higher education is analysed using an enrolments dataset provided by the HEA, which includes a record for each academic year during which an individual is enrolled.
+Since the academic year spans two calendar years, for the purposes of outcomes analysis a graduate was considered to be 'Active' in both of the calendar years covered by an academic year, e.g. an individual enrolled in 2013/2014 was categorised as being 'In Education' in both 2013 and 2014.

 SOLAS Activity